matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

     new history is inserted
     - The big problem is how does a HS know it needs to go fetch more history if they already fetched all of the history in the room?
-We're solving this with "marker" events which are sent on the "live" timeline and point back to the "insertion" event where we inserted history next to.
+We're solving this with "marker" state events which are sent on the "live" timeline and point back to the "insertion" event where we inserted history next to.
 The HS can then go and backfill the "insertion" event and continue navigating the historical batches from there.
  1. Federated remote server that joins a new room with historical messages
     - The originating homeserver just needs to update the `/backfill` response